RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 ## Fingertracking

-In the first section the differences between Unreal's Skeleton and DTrack's Skeleton will be shown.
-Afterwards there will be given some insight on what kind of conversion needs to be done to get to the Unreal Skeleton Coordinate system.
-In the last subsection you will get to see some of the challenges there are, because every Artist can choose different kind of Skeletons and Meshes.
+In this section the differences between Unreal's Skeleton and DTrack's Skeleton will be shown.
+Afterwards there will be given some insight on what kind of conversion needs to be done to get from DTrack to Unreal's Skeleton Coordinate System.
+In the last subsection you will get to see the advantages and disadvantages of some approaches, which can be used to apply the rotations inside the kinematic chain of the hand.

 ### Differences between Unreal's and the DTrack's Hand-Skeleton